einzige/subscriptions/README.md

 ## Additional tasks

-- Calculate monthly churn and retention rates.
+- Calculate monthly churn and retention rates for subscribers.
 - Find profile recommendations to subscribe on for a subscriber.
 - Fetch a list of profile owners for payout (with payout amounts).
 - Fix issues in the task description.